Techtonique/genbooster/README.md

 # Genbooster

 A fast gradient boosting and bagging (RandomBagClassifier, similar to RandomForestClassifier) implementation using Rust and Python.
 Any base learner can be employed.
+Base learners input features are engineered using a randomized  artificial neural network layer.

 ![PyPI](https://img.shields.io/pypi/v/genbooster)
 [![Downloads](https://pepy.tech/badge/genbooster)](https://pepy.tech/project/genbooster)